-Article 61(1) and 8(3)(j) of Directive 2001/83/EC specify that one or more mock-ups of the outer packaging and the immediate packaging of a medicinal product, together with the draft package leaflet, shall be submitted to the competent authority at the time of marketing authorisation application.
+Articles 61(1) and 8(3)(j) of Directive 2001/83/EC specify that one or more mock-ups of the outer packaging and the immediate packaging of a medicinal product, together with the draft package leaflet, shall be submitted to the competent authority at the time of marketing authorisation application.
 The results of assessments carried out in cooperation with target patient groups shall also be provided.

-Article 63(1) requires that the labelling and package leaflet shall be provided in the official language of the member state where the product is placed on the market.
-Additional languages can be included provided the information presented is the same in all languages and it does not impact adversely on the legibility, clarity and comprehensibility of the text.
+Article 63(1) of Directive 2001/83/EC requires that the labelling and package leaflet shall appear in the official language or languages of the Member State where the product is placed on the market.
+Additional languages can be included provided the information presented is the same in all languages.

 Article 63(2) of Directive 2001/83/EC requires that the package leaflet must be written and designed to be clear and understandable, enabling the users to act appropriately, when necessary with the help of health professionals.
-The package leaflet must be clearly legible in the official language or languages of the member state(s) in which the medicinal product is placed on the market.
+The package leaflet must be clearly legible in the official language or languages of the Member State(s) in which the medicinal product is placed on the market.